REGOVAR/Pirus/examples/pipelines/PirusBasic/readme.md

 ## TODO : export image as file and edit image conf to create a piruse package installable on any pirus server

+    lxc image export PirusSimple
+    # following command shall be done as root to avoid image corruption
+    # (as it will try to create symlink to computer resource in /dev folder by example)
+    sudo tar xf a847ed7......3c4e2987e75.tar.gz

     # add folowing informations into the metadata.yaml file
+    sudo nano metadata.yaml
     "pirus":
     {
         "name" : "Pirus Simple",